-Elders in California enjoy enhanced state exemptions that protect them from collection on unpaid debts.
+Elders in California enjoy enhanced state exemptions that protect them from debt collectors.

 Those protections often make it unnecessary for a debt-laden senior to file bankruptcy.

 But no one talks about one consequence of relying on exemption law to fend off creditors.

 California exemption laws that fully protect the assets of seniors provide no protection to the heirs.

 The elder who elects to rely on state law exemptions during his lifetime may be leaving his estate , in effect, to his creditors.

 Probate is a proceeding to assure that the property of the decedent (the person who has passed away) goes to the correct parties.

 Payment of the decedent’s debts comes before payment to heirs.